open-telemetry/opentelemetry-ruby/instrumentation/active_support/README.md

 # OpenTelemetry ActiveSupport Instrumentation
-The Active Support instrumentation is a community-maintained instrumentation for the Active Support portion of the [Ruby on Rails](https://rubyonrails.org/) web-application framework.
+The Active Support instrumentation is a community-maintained instrumentation for the Active Support portion of the [Ruby on Rails][rails-home] web-application framework.

 ## How do I get started?